OLaingShef/NF-CORE_LPWGS_analysis/Stanage_miniconda_and_NF-Core_Installation.md

 # test functionality
 nextflow run hello
 ```
+If succesful, you should get something an output saying something like "NF-Core, version 1.2.3  hello, ciao, hola etc etc."

 When you are finished, you can deactivate your conda environment using the command `conda deactivate`

-Should you wish to unload your personal miniconda module you can do so by running `module unload miniconda`
+Should you wish to unload your personal miniconda module you can do so by running `module unload miniconda`.